 User stories, Use cases, User flows, Paper sketches, Wireframes, High-fidelity mockups, Prototype

-When recruiters use the Eightfold platform to find suitable candidates for a position, they share profiles of potential candidates with hiring managers.
-However, the sharing activity is not tracked currently.
+When recruiters use the Eightfold platform to find suitable candidates for a position, they share candidate profiles with hiring managers.
+However, the sharing activity was not being tracked.
 Also, the platform didn't support any form of hiring manager feedback loop.
 These issues were hindering the recruiter workflow.

-• Share as many potential candidates with hiring managers/interviewers for every open position.
+• Share as many potential candidates with hiring managers/interviewers.

 • Get as much feedback and as quickly as possible.